 Have you ever found yourself wrestling with complex logarithmic equations, wishing there was an easier way to solve them?
 Imagine being in the middle of a crucial exam, the clock ticking relentlessly, and you're stuck trying to convert a logarithm to base 2.
-The frustration is palpable, right?
+That said, the frustration is palpable, right?
 Well, what if I told you that your trusty TI-84 calculator holds the key to effortlessly unlocking these mathematical puzzles?

 Mastering Logarithm Base 2 on the TI-84 Calculator